cristian-ion/cristian-ion.github.io/README.md

 Location: Iasi, Romania

-I'm a software engineer with a strong background in working on innovative, real-time and reliable solutions with focus on the backend.
+Software engineer with a strong background in working on innovative, real-time and reliable solutions with focus on the backend.
 Interested in machine learning and computer vision.

 #### Technical skills